andycastro/boilerplatefrontend/README.md

 ## Which tasks Gulp is running?

-All tasks is using gulp version 4.0.2 (series, parallels, etc.)
+All tasks are using gulp version 4.0.2 (series, parallels, etc.)

 ```sh
 gulp-sass